cynthiahqy/workshop-llm-hackathon/README.md

 ## ASIDES

-CH: used "# ASIDE:" for notes made during the live demos/workshop discussion
+- used "# ASIDE:" for notes made during the live demos/workshop discussion
+- more on prompt design: <https://ellmer.tidyverse.org/articles/prompt-design.html>

 ```
 ## -- ASIDE: what do you put into system prompt vs. user chat prompt?;